Work in Asia 2026: Visa Sponsored Jobs in Singapore, Japan, China, South Korea, Vietnam, Thailand, Hong Kong, Turkey | IFMOSA Work

 Can foreigners get jobs in Asia without experience?

-Yes, Japan’s SSW program and Singapore’s Work Permit do not require prior experience for some roles (e.g., nursing aide, agriculture).
-China generally requires 2+ years.
+Yes, Japan’s SSW program and Singapore’s Work Permit do not require prior experience for some roles.
+China and Vietnam generally require 2+ years.
+South Korea’s E‑9 (EPS) accepts candidates with basic Korean and no experience.

 Which Asian country is easiest to get a work visa?

-Singapore (S Pass) and Japan (SSW) are relatively accessible if you meet salary/ exam criteria.
-For unskilled workers, Singapore Work Permit or Korea E‑9 are common routes.
+Singapore (S Pass), Japan (SSW), and South Korea (E‑9 for semi‑skilled) are relatively accessible.
+For unskilled workers, Singapore Work Permit or Japan SSW are best.

 Do Asian employers sponsor visas for foreigners?

-Yes – licensed employers in Singapore, Japan, China, and South Korea regularly sponsor work visas.
+Yes – licensed employers in Singapore, Japan, China, South Korea, Vietnam, Hong Kong, Thailand, and Turkey regularly sponsor work visas.
 IFMOSA only lists employers with proven sponsorship capability.

 How long does Asia work visa processing take?